Salary/Degree Guides

 One reason to pursue the traditional route is to enjoy the classroom experience.
 Meanwhile, online Humanities programs offer convenience through chat messaging or video conferencing.
 Your professors and instructors are just one e-mail message away.

 The other difference lies in the fees that students spend.
-Essentially, the cost of online Humanities degree programs is equivalent to their traditional counterparts.
-However, online education accompanies numerous money-saving advantages, such as zero commuting costs, and virtual course materials available for free.
+Essentially, the cost of online Humanities degree programs is equivalent to that of their traditional counterparts.
+However, online education accompanies numerous money-saving advantages, such as zero commuting costs and virtual course materials available for free.

 On average, an online learner spends typically between $100 to $400 per credit hour.
 Traditional schooling costs more, with the median in-state public and out-of-state tuition fees for the Humanities degree sitting at $6,750 and $32,000, respectively.